Information for Trusted Advisors

 Step 6.
-If the client decides to retain our firm, half of the fee is due at the beginning of the engagement.
-We request all fees at the time of engagement.
+If the client decides to retain our firm, we request all fees as a deposit at the time of engagement.
 At the conclusion of the initial consultation, if the client decides not to retain us, there is no fee.

 Step 7.
-After the clients’ plan is designed, we will provide our clients with a plain-English summary of the clients’ choices and the plan to be implemented.
-We will schedule a telephone call between the clients and Curtis Kaiser once the clients have reviewed the summary in order to go over the plan and make sure that we are all on the same page.
+After the clients’ plan is designed, we will provide our clients with a plain-English “design confirmation” of the clients’ choices and the plan to be implemented.
+We will schedule a telephone call with the clients in order to go over the plan and make sure that we are all on the same page.

 Step 8.
-After Curtis and the clients have confirmed that the summary is appropriate, we will draft the estate plan and will be in contact with the clients as further issues or questions arise.
+After our office and the clients have confirmed that the summary is appropriate, we will draft the estate plan and will be in contact with the clients as further issues or questions arise.

 Step 9.
-At the signing ceremony, all documents are executed and Curtis goes over the summary and estate plan documents with the Clients.
+At the signing ceremony, all documents are executed and we go over the summary and complete estate plan documents with the Clients.

 Step 10.
-After the documents have been executed, we file paperwork with the county recorder to “fund” the clients’ personal residence and any other real estate to the trust.
-Additionally, although clients have the ultimate responsibility to maintain a properly-funded trust, we work closely with clients as they go through the funding process to handle any issues that may arise with any financial institutions.
+After the documents have been executed, we file paperwork with the county recorder to retitle the clients’ personal residence and any other real estate to the trust.
+For our Legacy Program clients, we take the lead in working with the clients’ advisors and financial institutions to properly align each asset with the estate plan.